-- 15) No part of the development hereby approved shall be occupied until the vehicular parking facilities (as indicated in the proposed site block plan) have been provided surfaced and marked out in accordance with details that shall be approved in writing by the Local Planning Authority and retained for that purpose at all times.
-Reason: To ensure that adequate facilities are available for the traffic attracted to the site. - 16) Unless otherwise agreed with Local Planning Authority in writing construction/ demolition work shall not take place outside the following times: 8am to 6pm (Mondays to Fridays); 8am to 1pm (Saturdays); nor at any time on Sundays, Bank or Public Holidays.
-Peason: In the interests of the occupants of nearby buildings.
+- No part of the development hereby approved shall be occupied until the vehicular parking facilities (as indicated in the proposed site block plan) have been provided surfaced and marked out in accordance with details that shall be approved in writing by the Local Planning Authority and retained for that purpose at all times.

+Reason: To ensure that adequate facilities are available for the traffic attracted to the site. - Unless otherwise agreed with Local Planning Authority in writing construction/ demolition work shall not take place outside the following times: 8am to 6pm (Mondays to Fridays); 8am to 1pm (Saturdays); nor at any time on Sundays, Bank or Public Holidays.